The Death of the Draftsman

 This is where MBD totally fails.

 Drawing Change Notice.
 This was when the original drawing has to be changed.
 Sometimes the correction is too large to define as an ADCN.
 Also it maybe done just to incorporate the outstanding ADCNs when times were slow.
 Drawings were stored in vaults, yes real vaults.
 You would go to the vault and check out the original drawing.
 Again a DCN is released the same as the initial release to Document Control.

 All of the above process were done by Drafting.
-Engineer were never involved in this process except for the review and approval of the design.
+Engineer were never involved in this process except for the review and approval of the change.
 They felt assured that the drawings were done correctly since it was not their responsibility and they trusted drafting.